willythor/LanguageDiffusion/reports/final_report.md

 Using this model we answer questions that both pertain to real world language evolution and are relevant to the scope of our model.

-###Question, Methodology, Results, and Interpretation
+###Question, Methodology, Results, and Interpretation:

 First, we want to make sure that our model does produce an unified language.